Athens man charged with drug trafficking

 LIMESTONE COUNTY, Ala.
-(WHNT) – – – An Athens man has been arrested after deputies with the Limestone County Sheriff’s Office found drugs and a stolen gun during a traffic stop.
+(WHNT) — An Athens man has been arrested after deputies with the Limestone County Sheriff’s Office say they found drugs and a stolen gun during a traffic stop.

-The Limestone County Narcotic Unit conducted a traffic stop on US Hwy 72 at Boylan Street on Wednesday, November 2nd.
+According to the sheriff’s office, the Limestone County Narcotics Unit conducted a traffic stop on US Hwy 72 at Boylan Street on Wednesday, November 2.

-They located Jimmy Dale Gatlin III, 29, with a stolen firearm, 2.4 ounces of methamphetamine, 24 Grams of marijuana, and paraphernalia.
+They reportedly found Jimmy Dale Gatlin, III, 29, with a stolen firearm, 2.4 ounces of methamphetamine, 24 Grams of marijuana, and paraphernalia.

 Gatlin has been charged with the following: Distribution of a Controlled Substance(Marijuana), Drug Trafficking(Methamphetamine), Possession of a Concealed Weapon Without a Permit, Possession of Drug Paraphernalia(2nd Offense- Felony).